Minefreezey/studybuddy/README.md

 # studybuddy

-# This is an practice website for writing django framework for internship at NECTEC
+## This is an practice website for developing django framework for internship at NECTEC